- Day 1: Arusha National Park

 Serengeti National Park, in northern Tanzania, is known for its massive annual migration of wildebeest and zebra.
 Seeking new pasture, the herds move north from their breeding grounds in the grassy southern plains.
 Many cross the marshy western corridor’s crocodile-infested Grumeti River.
 Others vee ― Google… more

-NGORONGORO CREATOR
+NGORONGORO CRATER

 The Ngorongoro Conservation Area spans vast expanses of highland plains, savanna, savanna woodlands and forests.
 Established in 1959 as a multiple land use …